neikei/vagrant-debian-ansible-lemp/README.md

 # Vagrant-Debian-Ansible-LEMP
 [![Build Status](https://travis-ci.org/neikei/vagrant-debian-ansible-lemp.svg?branch=master)](https://travis-ci.org/neikei/vagrant-debian-ansible-lemp)

-This is just a simple LEMP setup on a Debian based Vagrantbox from the [bento project](https://github.com/chef/bento).
+This is a development environment for Symfony projects on a Debian based Vagrantbox from the [bento project](https://github.com/chef/bento).

 ## Included components